 Translational Breast Cancer Research Consortium

 The Translational Breast Cancer Research Consortium (TBCRC) is a collaborative group founded with BCRF support in 2005 to conduct innovative, high-impact clinical trials for breast cancer.
 TBCRC was created to address a major unmet need in the field: As we increasingly discover that breast cancer is a complex disease, clinical research now requires the design of smaller, focused trials that are enriched with studies to help us reveal underlying biology.
-TBCRC is composed of 19 clinical sites across the United States, which create multi-institutional, cross-disciplinary studies among its more than 200 participating trial investigators—many of whom are BCRF grantees.
+TBCRC is comprised of 18 clinical sites across the United States, which create multi-institutional, cross-disciplinary studies among its more than 200 participating trial investigators—many of whom are BCRF grantees.

 Drug Research Collaborative